jamesgolick/scala-resque-worker/README.markdown

 How it Works
 ------------

-To write the code that runs a job, you need to create an object that inherits from com.protose.resque.Performable:
+To write the code that runs a job, you need to create an object that inherits from com.protose.resque.Performable.
+Note that the performable must have a 0-args constructor:

     import com.protose.resque.Performable

-    object myAwesomeJob extends Performable("MyJobName") {
+    class MyAwesomeJob extends Performable {
       override def perform(args: List[String]) = println("I did something awesome with " + args)
     }

-The string that you pass to Performable is the name of your job.
-When you queue up the job (presumably from ruby code), that name is what you need to use to make sure your Performable is found.
+The name of your class (minus package) is how your performable will be identified.
+When you queue it up (presumably from ruby code), that name is what you need to use to make sure your Performable is found.
 In this example, that would like something like this:

     ## this is ruby code

-    class MyJobName
+    class MyAwesomeJob
       @queue = :my_queue
     end

-    Resque.enqueue(MyJobName, "some arg")
+    Resque.enqueue(MyAwesomeJob, "some arg")

-Note that the MyJobName ruby class doesn't have a self.perform method.
+Note that the MyAwesomeJob ruby class doesn't have a self.perform method.
 It doesn't need one, because it's really just a placeholder for your scala job which does the actual work.

 Gotchas
 -------